Additive problems with almost prime squares: Introduction

-In this paper, we continue on this avenue and introduce a general sieve process into the problem with the goal of showing that every sufficiently large integer is a sum of a prime and two squares of \emph{almost primes}.
-Obviously, the application of a sieve to make $x_1, x_2$ almost prime requires the coefficients $d_1$ and $d_2$ to be some power of $n$, and so quite likely we need technology that can deal with \eqref{1} with a power-saving error term.
-This makes the use of GRH, at least at the present state of knowledge, unavoidable.
+In this paper, we continue on this avenue.
+We introduce a general sieve process into the problem with the goal of showing that every sufficiently large integer is a sum of a prime and two squares of \emph{almost primes}.
+The density of such representations requires us to have a good error term (a saving of at least $(\log x)^{3+\epsilon}$) in solutions to \eqref{1}, which ultimately requires the study of primes in arithmetic progressions to large moduli that go beyond the range that GRH could handle individually.
+More importantly, in stark contrast to Hooley's result, the application of a sieve to make $x_1, x_2$ almost prime requires the coefficients $d_1$ and $d_2$ to be as large as some fixed power of $n$.
+In addition to the fact that the quadratic forms $d_1^2x_1^2 + d_2^2x_2^2$ fail to have class number one, this large range of uniformity for individual $d_1,d_2$ seems to require inevitably a count of solutions of \eqref{1} with a power-saving error term, which is only obtainable under some form of GRH.

+We will give more details on the combination of algebraic, automorphic and analytic methods involved in a moment, but emphasize at this point that we are nevertheless able to solve this problem unconditionally.